Retroperspect/UFO_blog/README.md

 The survey was targeting professionals working within IT-companies.¤
 In our survey 75% says that they use some kind of monitoring systems like Grafana/Kibana etc.
-For those saying they don't use monitoring system "Lack of time" (3 in total) was the main reason why they haven’t implemented it.
+For those saying they don't use monitoring system "Lack of time" was the main reason why they haven’t implemented it.
 For those using monitoring 50% says they have been involved implementing monitor systems in their company.

 On the question: Have your IT-system ever gone down or not functioned correctly without your knowledge?
 50% using monitors systems say yes.
 100% not using monitor systems answer positively to this question.